-At peak season, almost 30 cargo planes of flowers are shuttled from Columbia to the U.S. per day.
+At peak season, almost 30 cargo planes of flowers are shuttled from Colombia to the U.S. per day.

 The flower business is fascinating in many other ways too...